Didula-Lakminda/Didula-Lakminda/README.md

 ### Hi there 👋 I'm Didula Lakminda

-- 🌱 I’m currently learning React and React native
+- 🌱 I’m currently learning React and React native.
+- 🥅 2021 Goals: Contribute and complete more projects.
+- ⚡ Fun fact: I love to play cricket and badminton.

 ### Connect with me: